Canada’s Yukon: Land of extremes

 The Yukon is easily linked to other Canada experiences as it’s only two hours’ flying time from Vancouver, from where you can experience two other special trips, the Rocky Mountaineer train and the Inside Passage cruise to Alaska.

-RACV Cruises & Tours has a variety of packages that include either or both, and RACV members save 5% on cruises and tours booked with RACV.
-Call 1300 850 884 or go to racv.com.au
+RACV Tours & Cruises has a variety of packages that include either or both, and RACV members save 5% on tours and cruises booked with RACV.
+Call 1300 850 884 or go to racv.com.au/cruisesandtours

 Images sourced from Getty Images.